iSalemSaleh/Saviaj/replit.md

 Preferred communication style: Simple, everyday language.

+### Design Preferences
+- **Map Icons**: Blue dot for pickup location, red location pin for dropoff/destination (always use red for destination pins)
+- **Self-dealing Prevention**: Users cannot bid on their own ride requests or accept bids where they are both rider and driver

 ### Database Design Principles
 - **Scalability First**: Design all new fields and tables assuming millions of records
 - **Indexing Strategy**: Add indexes on foreign keys, frequently queried columns, and columns used in WHERE/ORDER BY clauses